Commonwealth Assoc of School Administrators (CASA)

 attesting to financial responsibility.

-Wage Continuation is the School District of Philadelphia’s (SDP) short-term disability program.
+Wage Continuation is the School District of Philadelphia’s (SDP) salary continuation program.
 You may elect coverage to protect yourself from sustained salary loss due to an illness or non-work related injury that extends beyond your sick time.

 Should you become ill and exhaust all accumulated sick leave, at the conclusion of a short waiting period (5-7 days), you will be compensated a daily amount consistent with 75 percent of your salary for up to 26 weeks, pursuant to SDP approval.
 Expectant mothers may use this benefit to continue their salary for 6-8 weeks from the date of birth of the baby.